RazerMS/Shopping-Cart-Plugins-RazerMS_Magento/MOLPay Seamless Plugin for Magento 2.1.x 2.2.x/DefaultCheckout/Latest_Release/README.md

 ## Magento 2.2.6 - MOLPay Seamless Integration Plugin
 - Tested Magento Community Edition 2.2.6
-- Fix on Order Confirmation Email sent before payment made
+- Fixed on Order Confirmation Email sent before payment made
-- Add MOLPay Requery API function to get payment status on realtime during buyer return to merchant site
+- Added MOLPay Requery API function to get payment status on realtime during buyer return to merchant site
 - Supported on Magento from 2.1.x till 2.2.6
+(As updated 24/12/2018)
+- Fixed on coding logic for case return to merchant site as payment status "failed".
+Case where at MOLPay site, status for that payment is Pending as waiting for payment from customer.
+- Update the zip file based on update

+## Support and Technical Inquiry
 - If you want to apply on higher version from Magento 2.2.6, you may test it first and please backup the previous plugin if applicable.
   You may send to support@molpay.com to issue any problem face during payment integration.
 - Kindly to provide information of your website such as: